Kingerthanu/CPP_DynamicHeaps-Sorting/README.md

  This C++ File Works With The Terminal And File IO To Write And Document Runtimes Of Various Implemented Sorting Algorithms.

-  This Lab Displays Understanding Of Sorting Algorithms And Their Techniques For Traversal For Comparisons.
+  This Project Displays Understanding Of Sorting Algorithms And Their Techniques For Traversal For Comparisons.
 This Is Done With 3 Different Types Of Sorting, Heap, Merge, And Quick Sort.
 Each Will Be Tested With Varying Input Sizes And Their Computational Time Will Be Compared To Eachother To